Stats.Blue

 • The $t$ procedures assume that our data come from an SRS and will give trustworthy conclusions only if this condition is met.

-• If your sample size is less than 15, the $t$ procedures yield trustworthy conclusions only if you can reasonably assume that your data comes from a normal distribution, that is, if the distribution appears to be symmetric with one peak and no outliers.
+• If your sample size is less than $15,$ the $t$ procedures yield trustworthy conclusions only if you can reasonably assume that your data comes from a normal distribution, that is, if the distribution appears to be symmetric with one peak and no outliers.
 If your data are obviously skewed or if there are any outliers, it is not advisable to use the $t$ procedures.
-Non-parametric methods may be more advisable: try instead methods for for estimating a population median.
+Non-parametric or Bootstrap methods may be more advisable: try the a non-parametric confidence interval for estimating a population median or the One-Sample Bootstrap Confidence Interval Calculator for either a population mean or median.

 Data